Skip to content

 Check your credit reports for errors

-Get reports from all three agencies (Experian, Equifax, TransUnion).
-Dispute any inaccurate information — wrong addresses, accounts that aren’t yours, or debts marked as unsatisfied when they’ve been paid.
+Get reports from all three agencies: Experian, Equifax and TransUnion.
+Dispute anything inaccurate, such as wrong addresses, accounts that are not yours, or debts marked as unsatisfied when you have already paid them.

 2. 02